bvds/andes/docs/guides/ios_client_guide/README.md

 {@img iOS_2.png}
 </li>
-<li><p>If prompted, specify a personal identification number (PIN), which you will enter
+<li><p>If prompted, specify a personal identification number (PIN), which you enter
-when you return to the Space Client after exiting to use other device functions.
+when you return to the Space Client after exiting.
 If a QWERTY keyboard displays, enter text consisting of at least 4 characters, one of which must be a number, a letter, and a special character.</p>